Obiratus/exercise-9-SD/docs/WAS_Simon_Dudler_Exercise9.md

 ## Task 3: Certified Reputation - References to the Rescue!
 Now we see a change in the computed rating.
 Agent 1-4 got even trustworthier.
+With the new trust calculation we get the following trust ratings:

 | sensing_agent   |   Task 1 |   Task 2 |   Task 3 |
 |:----------------|---------:|---------:|---------:|